celinawong21/WF-ML-Model/README.md

 ### Effect Plot

-* Monotonicity adjustments for two variables:
+* Monotonicity adjustments for three variables:
-    * **Monotonic increasing**: Current Interest Rate
+    * **Monotonic increasing**: Current Interest Rate and Original Interest Rate
     * **Monotonic decreasing**: Credit Score

-Monotonicity adjustments were made to two variables to enhance interpretability: Current Interest Rate for a increasing monotonicity, and Credit Score for a decreasing monotonically.
+Monotonicity adjustments were made to three variables to enhance interpretability: Current Interest Rate for a increasing monotonicity, and Credit Score for a decreasing monotonically.

 <table>
   <tr>